Jeep train: History

+United States

 Adapting automobiles as gasoline railcars is recorded as early as 1912 and early publicity on Jeeps mentioned their potential use as an inspection car.
 The USAAF in Australia used flanged-wheel jeeps as switchers in 1943, which led to testing as road-switchers for future operations in New Guinea.
 Perhaps the first large-scale use of jeep as locomotive was in the CBI theatre.
 Eleven days after the Normandy landing, jeep speeders were in use on the continent, surveying lines for use or repair.